LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Create a blank <code>Secrets</code> Reference file using the text-only editor
     * Tap on the copy icon below to copy the template and paste it into your blank file
     * Save the file
-3. As you move through the steps on this page, fill in the parts of the template that say `<your information here>`
+3. As you move through the steps on this page, fill in the file
+    * The `##` characters are used to indicate sections or title (text only file)
+    * The there is a reference pattern for each SECRET, replace that with your SECRET
 4. In addition to the <code>Secrets</code>, this template has places for other pieces of information you may find handy to save in the same file.

 ``` { .bash .copy title="Template to use for Secrets" }